trbehera/docs/docs/fdo/fdo-client-sdk-reference-guide.md

 ### Threading Model
 The FDO Client SDK is single threaded and the APIs are non-reentrant and blocking.
 SDK code executes in the context of the calling application thread and will make OS calls via the abstraction layer for storage and networking services within the context of this thread.
 OS service such as storage and network are assumed to be blocking.

-During the execution of the onboarding protocol, the SDK receives data from the Owner Server that must be passed back to application modules (Pre-Service & Owner Service Information).This is achieved via module-specific callback functions that are registered during the SDK initialization.
+During the execution of the onboarding protocol, the SDK receives data from the Owner Server that must be passed back to application modules (Pre-Service & Owner ServiceInfo).This is achieved via module-specific callback functions that are registered during the SDK initialization.

 These callback functions are also called within the context of the application thread that entered the SDK via one of the SDK’s APIs (*`fdo_sdk_run`*).
 The application must not invoke an SDK API from within the callback – SDK flows have been designed such that this is not required.